keymastervn/aes-sbox/README.md

 - Encrypt a message using aes key
 - Usage: `aes_sbox --help`

-After Encryption: Key and encrypted file will be put into *crypto* folder After Decryption: The decrypted file will be put into *output* folder with its original extension
+After Encryption: Key and encrypted file will be put into `crypto` folder.

+After Decryption: The decrypted file will be put into `output` folder with its original extension.

 ## CTR
 ```